Included below –

 What Panda leaves alone are quality, content-rich posts and sites that have derived their position from organically grown attention — attention garnered from the site being awesome and useful, not from some hack stuffing it near-bursting with backlinks and ‘searchable’ keywords.

-In March, 2014, Google filed a patent that is widely believed to be for the Panda algorithm.
+Google was awarded a patent that is widely believed to be for the Panda algorithm.
 In this patent, Google confirms that if a brand is mentioned on a web page, even if it is not linked, Google considers such a mention as an “implied link”.
 What this means to you is that the simple mention of your brand on a web page signals to Google that your website carries additional authority and interest.

 Time to Think Outside the Link